ArnaudBelcour/Workflow_GeneList_Analysis/README.md

 This workflow performs a Singular Enrichment Analysis.
 This analysis takes a list of genes (for example differentially expressed genes) and compute an enrichment term for each annotation term in this list.
 For a better definition, read the [article writed by Huang et al. (2009)](https://academic.oup.com/nar/article-lookup/doi/10.1093/nar/gkn923).

-The idea behind this workflow is to made a tool to analyze poorly annoted genome and with few datas.
+The idea behind this workflow is to make a tool to analyze genome and with few datas.
 Also, by using class it allows to use separately some of its components (like enrichmentAnalysis class).

 fileManagement.py manages the files to create counting files used by enrichmentAnalysis.py.